-Bracteantha viscosa (used to be known as Helichrysum viscosa) is commonly known as Sticky Everlasting.
+Xerochrysum viscosum(Formerly Bracteantha viscosa and Helichrysum viscosa) is commonly known as Sticky Everlasting.

-This is a daisy flower and the centre, which is made up of many crowded individual flowers, makes a good landing platform for pollinators.
+This is a daisy and the centre of the floral head, which is made up of many crowded individual flowers, makes a good landing platform for pollinators.
 Butterflies (especially Painted Ladies) are often seen visiting these flowers.
 Ants are commonly found there as well, although why the ants are there and whether they are involved in actual pollination is not known.

-The common Billy-button Craspedia glauca also known as the variable Billy-button, Craspedia variabilis, belongs to the daisy family.
+Variable Billy-button, Craspedia variabilis, belongs to the daisy family.
 Their 'heads' are made up from a mass of flowers.
 In this species all the flowers appear the same, they are tightly packed, making a good landing platform for bees or butterflies or other insects which have the right mouth parts to probe the individual tubular flowers.
-The many-spiked pollen is typical for the family.
+The many-spiked pollen is typical of the family.

-Microseris scapigera is commonly known as the Yam Daisy.
+Microseris walteri is commonly known as the Yam Daisy.
 This member of the daisy family was widespread in the area and was extensively used as a food source by aboriginal people.

-During the flowering season, native bees are commonly seen inside these flowers.
+During the flowering season, native bees are commonly seen inside these daisies.

-Olearia tubiliflora is commonly known as the Quill Daisy.
+Olearia tubuliflora is commonly known as the Rayless Daisy-bush.
 This is an uncommon member of the daisy family for the Box-Ironbark region but in some years its presence has been obvious in the One Tree Hill area of Bendigo.
 No details are known about the pollinating agent.

 Ozothamnus obcordatus is commonly known as Grey Everlasting.